 Figure 3.3 Selfing sister species conical cell types by region.
 Scalebars are all 50 µm.

-Some of selfing species had tabular rugose cells (C. parryi and C. violacea; Figure 3.3B and 3.3D) and C. parviflora had knobby rugose cells (Figure 3.3C).
-In region 2, all outcrossers have similarly shaped PCS or lobular striate cells, while selfers ranged from PCS (C. rattanii Figure 3.2E) to tabular (C. violacea Figure 3.3H).
-Similarly, in region 3 (the region associated with pollinator grip; Figure 3.1A) PCS and PCR cells are prevalent in outcrossers.
-Within the selfing species examined, only C. rattanii have PCS cells in region 3 (Figure 3.3I).
-The selfing species C. parryi, C. parviflora, and C. violacea have tabular rugose or tabular striate cells in this region.
-PCS are less common in region 4, with only two outcrossers, expressing this cell shape C. linearis and C. grandiflora (Figure 3.3M and O).
-Some PCS and PCR cells of C. linearis, C. rattanii, C. concolor, and C. parryi also have small projections at the tips (Figure 3.2 C. linearis: E, I, M; C. concolor: F and J; Figure 3.3 C. rattanii: E and M; and C. parryi: F).
-Collinsia concolor and C. parryi also have similar projections on the surface of some flat cells (Figure 3.2N and Figure 3.3J and N).
+and C. parryi also have similar projections on the surface of some flat cells (Figure 3.2N and Figure 3.3J and N).

 Quantitative differences between sister pairs

 In addition to diverse petal cell morphologies, Collinsia species in this study varied considerably in their cell size between petal regions.
 Between each species pair, the overall cell height range is greater for outcrossers (Figures 3.4A and B; Figure 3.1).
 The largest overall difference in cell height was between C. verna and C. violacea because C. violacea was not observed to have conical cells (Figure 3.3D, H, L, and P).
 In regions 2 and 3, which interface (Figure 3.1A) with foraging pollinators, we observed that outcrossers typically had greater apical cell height (Figures 3.4A and 3.4B).
 Outcrosser cell height was significantly greater within region 2 (Figure 3.4B) for C. linearis (p = 0.018), C. concolor (p < 0.001), and C. grandiflora (p < 0.001).

-Cells in region 2 of C. verna is greater than selfer C. violacea (Figure 3.4B); however, the sample size for this pair was too low to apply our bootstrap method (mean C. verna = 39.9 µm, mean C. violacea = 18.4 µm).
+heights or flat cells.
+Given their role in the flower-pollinator interface, our data suggest that the loss of papillate-conical cells may be another trait defining the selfing syndrome in Collinsia.